jefcooper/fem-multi-step-form/README.md

 - There is a drawback in that the invalid state is by default shown on initial form load for empty required fields.
 This has been changed in my implementation by setting a data- element on the form to indicate if the validation passed/failed, but only after the next button is pressed.
 - This challenge had a lot of individual pieces including custom styled components for input, radio, checkbox.
 - The programmatic page navigation had a lot of edge cases, such as needing a dynamic callback when a tab is shown in order to register event handlers... you can't register an event handler on a hidden DOM element.
+- grid difference between safari and chrome.
+Chrome defaults align-content to center, but safari defaults to align-content: start.
+Must be explicit and specify align-content to fix alignment issues.

 #### Mobile First